remotion-dev/remotion/packages/docs/docs/deploy-remotion-studio.md

 - Create a new "Web Service" and link your repository.
 - Choose at least the "Standard" plan (2GB Memory).
 - Deploy!

+## DigitalOcean App Platform

+Is not working at the moment.
+The Render Button is disabled, because the DigitalOcean HTTP Proxy [does not support server-sent events](https://www.digitalocean.com/community/questions/does-app-platform-support-sse-server-sent-events-application).

+A normal DigitalOcean droplet does work, though.

 ## See also